 Medical Aid in Dying

 New Jersey is one of ten states, plus the District of Columbia, where medical aid in dying is legal.
-With the reservation offered in "Be a Burden," I believe Medical Aid in Dying (MAID) is a natural and appropriate option for those whose suffering as the end of life approaches is intractable.
+With the reservation offered in "Be a Burden," I believe Medical Aid in Dying (MAiD) is a natural and appropriate option for those whose suffering as the end of life approaches is intractable.
 For most dying people, pain and suffering are manageable, and the wish to be with loved ones outweighs, for a time, their deteriorating quality of life.
-They are reassured to know that the option of MAID is available to them, and that reassurance is enough to enable them to do the good work of dying with the help of their loved ones and hospice team.
+They are reassured to know that the option of MAiD is available to them, and that reassurance is enough to enable them to do the good work of dying with the help of their loved ones and hospice team.
 Gathered here are resources to help you explore the option of Medical Aid in Dying.

 Another national, non-profit organization that provides advocacy and resources for medical aid in dying.
 "Our goal is to ensure people with terminal illness can decide for themselves what a good death means in accordance with their values and beliefs, and that should include having an option for death with dignity."